|

 as well as new animated cutscenes filling out the story in even more detail and a CD quality remixed soundtrack.

+However, the game lost the original parallax scrolling and the stage layout is slightly different in places.
 There is something else I would like to add about this PC Engine Arcade CDRom version.
 The letterbox 4:3

 aspect ratio has always bothered me - the arcade game has this terrific wide-screen view of the action, which